GuiltyCat/GuiltyCat.github.io/README.md

 	You can see all article list with number, filename and title.
 - `--write <NUM>` or `-w <NUM>` option.
 	You can edit a specified article by the number appears in `--list` option.
+- `-lw` option.
+	You can see list and asked a number to write.
+	Then open.

 `upload.bash` detect file changes and append to update history, generate html from Markdown, update index.bash, commit all changes and upload to GitHub.